rsquare2010/platformer/part1_README.md

 - Your tile editor should support loading previously created maps
 - Your tile editor should support saving previously created maps

-A simplistic tile editor may be think of a tile map is a collection of values stored in an array
+A simplistic tile editor is to have values stored in a 2D-array which represent a map.
+An example is below:

 ```
 0 0 0 0 0 0 0 0